-4.01.- Credit will be given only for continuing legal education activities approved by the Commission.

-4.02.
-Hours (a) CLE credit shall be earned by attending CLE courses approved by the Commission, subject to the limitations set forth in this Rule.

-(b) Up to fifteen (15) hours of credit earned in a compliance year in excess of the minimumfifteen (15) credit annual requirement may be carried forward for credit in the succeeding calendar_compliance year, but only for the succeeding compliance year.
-Such hours must, however, be reported and paid. calendar year.
-EP credits in excess of the annual requirement will, to a not be used to satisfy any deficiency in the twelve (12) hour general requirement. compliance year.

-(c) A maximum of three (3) hours, eight (8) hours of Distance Learning credit will be applied to establish an attorney's compliance.
-A maximum of eight (8) hours of Distance Learning credit can be carried forward to the subsequent year's EP requirement, but will

-(d) Such hours must, however, be reported and paid.
-Any attorney required to earn CLE credits that who receives an Annual Report Statement showing less than twelve (12) generalGeneral credits and three (3) EP credits or that a fee is due shall sign and return the Annual Report Statement as directed in the statement.

-Statement.

-(e) CLE credit should be reported at the time that the CLE credit is earned or as soon thereafter as is practical, but no later than one year from the date that the CLE credit was earned.
-Failing to submit CLE credit earned in the compliance year on or before December 31st of the compliance year may result in non-compliance fees as set forth in Section 7.

-4.03.- (a) Credit may be earned through teaching in an approved continuing legal education activity.
-Presentations accompanied by five (5) or more pages of thorough, high quality, readable and carefully prepared written materials will qualify for CLE credit on the basis of four (4) hours of credit for each hour of presentation.
+- 4.01.
+Credit will be given only for continuing legal education activities approved by the Commission. - 4.02 (a) CLE credit shall be earned by attending CLE courses approved by the Commission, subject to the limitations set forth in this Rule. - (b) Up to fifteen (15) hours of credit earned in a compliance year in excess of the fifteen (15) credit annual requirement may be carried forward for credit in the succeeding compliance year, but only for the succeeding compliance year.
+Such hours must, however, be reported and paid. - (c) A maximum of eight (8) hours of Distance Learning credit will be applied to establish an attorney's compliance.
+A maximum of eight (8) hours of Distance Learning credit can be carried forward to the subsequent compliance year. - (d) Any attorney required to earn CLE credits who receives and Annual Report Statement showing less than twelve (12) General credits and three (3) EP credits or that a fee is due shall sign and return the Annual Report Statement as directed in the Statement. - (e) CLE credit should be reported at the time that the CLE credit is earned or as soon thereafter as is practical, but no later than one year from the date that the CLE credit was earned.
+Failing to submit CLE credit earned in the compliance year on or before December 31st of the compliance year may result in non-compliance fees as set forth in Section 7. - 4.03. (a) Credit may be earned through teaching in an approved continuing legal education activity.
+Presentations accompanied by five (5) or more pages of thorough, high quality, readable, and carefully prepared written materials will qualify for CLE credit on the basis of four

+- (4) hours of credit for each hour of presentation.
 Presentations accompanied by less than five pages of outlines, or not accompanied by written materials, will qualify for CLE credit on the basis of two (2) credits per hour of presentation.
-Repeat presentations qualify for one-half of the credits awarded for the initial presentation.- CLE credit is earned as of the date the CLE presentation occurs.

-(b) Credit may also be earned through teaching in an approved law school, or teaching law-related courses offered for credit toward a degree at the undergraduate or graduate level in an approved college, university or community college.
-The Commission willmay in its discretion award four (4) hours of CLE credit for each hour of academic credit awarded by the law school, college, university, or community college for the course(s) taught.

-(c) Credit may be earned for judging or coaching moot court or a mock trial at an approved law school.
+Repeat presentations qualify for one-half of the credits awarded for the initial presentation.
+CLE credit is earned as of the date the CLE presentation occurs. - (b) Credit may also be earned through teaching in an approved law school, or teaching law-related courses offered for credit toward a degree at the undergraduate or graduate level in an approved college, university or community college.
+The Commission may in its discretion award four (4) hours of CLE credit for each hour of academic credit awarded by the law school, college, university, or community college for the course(s) taught. - (c) Credit may be earned for judging or coaching moot court or a mock trial at an approved law school.
 Credit shall be earned at the rate of one hour of EP CLE credit for five (5) hours of judging or coaching.
-A maximum of three (3) hours of CLE credit may be earned in any compliance year.

-4.04.- Credit may be earned through formal enrollment and education of a postgraduate nature, either for credit or by audit, in an approved law school.
+A maximum of three (3) hours of CLE credit may be earned in any compliance year. - 4.04.
+Credit may be earned through formal enrollment and education of a postgraduate nature, either for credit or by audit, in an approved law school.
 The Commission will award one (1) credit hour for each hour of class attendance.

-4.05.- Online course credit is subject to the eight (8) hour per year limitation.
+Online course credit is subject to the eight (8) hour per year limitation.